Madhuram's Eggless Cooking

 Eggless banana bread has always been on my "to-bake" list.
 So I was really thrilled to find this vegan banana bread recipe and I have to say that hand's down this is the best banana bread ever.
 It was moist, yummy and the sweetness was just right.

-I always love baking with banana and blueberries because all the recipes I have tried so far have been very successful; in taste and appearance too.
+I always love baking with banana recipes and blueberry recipes because all the recipes I have tried so far have been very successful; in taste and appearance too.

 If you check the recipe index by ingredients I'm sure that the banana and blueberry recipes page will have the most recipes.